codahale/veil/docs/src/design/schnorr.md

 (The signer's public key is absorbed after the message to allow [`veil.mres`](mres.md) to search for a header without having to buffer the results.)

-The hash's state is cloned, and the clone absorbs the signer's private key and 64 bytes of random data.
+The duplex's state is cloned, and the clone absorbs the signer's private key and 64 bytes of random data.
 The ephemeral scalar $k$ is then derived from output:

 $$